eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ## RAM Resource

 RAM is the memory, the storage space, where the blockchain stores data.
-If your contract needs to store data on the blockchain, like in a database, then it can store it in the blockchain's RAM in the form of a `multi-index table` or a `singleton`.
+If your contract needs to store data on the blockchain, it can store it in the blockchain's RAM as a `multi-index table` or a `singleton`.

 ### RAM High Performance

-The EOS blockchain high performance is achieved also because the data stored on the blockchain uses RAM as the storage medium, and the access to blockchain data is very fast.
-The EOS blockchain performance benchmarks reach levels very few blockchains have been able to, and it elevates EOS blockchain one of the few contenders for the fastest blockchain of the world.
+Data stored on the EOS blockchain uses RAM as its storage medium.
+Therefore, access to the blockchain data is highly performant and fast.
+Its performance benchmarks can reach levels rarely achieved by other blockchains.
+This ability elevates the EOS blockchain to be a contender for the fastest blockchain worldwide.

 ### RAM Importance

-RAM is a very important system resource because of the following reasons:
+RAM is an important system resource because of the following reasons:

-* RAM is a limited resource, the public EOS blockchain started with 64GB of RAM and after that the block producers decided to increase the memory with 1KB per block.
-This way the supply of RAM constantly increases and its price does not grow too fast too high due to the increased demand from blockchain applications.
+* Ram is a limited resource.
+Over time the public EOS blockchain RAM has increased from 64GB to 1KB per block.
+The supply of RAM constantly increases, yet its price accelerates at a slower pace.

-* RAM is used in the execution of many actions sent to the blockchain.
-When a new account is created, for example, it needs to store in the blockchain memory the new account's information.
-Also when an account accepts a new type of token, a new record has to be created, somewhere in the blockchain memory, that holds the balance of the new token accepted.
-The blockchain memory, has to be purchased either by the account that transfers the tokens or by the account that accepts the new token type.
+* The execution of actions to the blockchain uses RAM.
+RAM stores new account information for the blockchain.
+RAM also stores new records for tokens as well as holds their balance.
+Either the account that transfers the tokens or the account that accepts the new token type purchases Ram resources.

-* The smart contract can not store any additional information if it consumes all its allocated RAM.
+* If a smart contract consumes all of its allocated RAM, it cannot store any additional information.
 To continue to save data in the blockchain database, one, or both of the following conditions must be met:

-  * A portion of the occupied RAM is freed by the smart contract.
+  * A portion of the occupied RAM is freed by the smart contract
-  * More RAM is allocated to the smart contract account through the RAM purchase process.
+  * More RAM is allocated to the smart contract account through the RAM purchase process

 ### How To Purchase RAM